raphy-bsu/raphy-manager/README.md

 RaphyManager
 ============

-is a simple manager for virtual machines for university lessons.
+is a simple manager for virtual machines for **laboratory exercises**

 ## Aims: